busserull/tiles/README.md

 # A game with the working title 'Tiles'
-# It is a minesweeper-like game for one
+It is a minesweeper-like game for one or more players.
-# or more players